Box Elder Bug Identification

 Dangers Associated With Box Elder Bugs

 The dangers associated with box elder bugs are to the trees they feed on.
-They are not a danger to people or pets and are considered a nuisance pest.
+They are not a danger to people or pets but are considered a nuisance pest that should be exterminated.

 Box Elder Bug Prevention

 Prevention is the number one choice in the management of box elder bugs.
 As with most household pests, it is much easier to prevent their entry than to exterminate or remove these bugs.
 There are steps you can take to remove access into the home.
 Consider the following suggestions and complete them prior to the fall season:

 - Inspect all window and door screens for holes or rips and repair or replace as needed.

 - Install screens over all roof, soffit and attic vents.